Meet Our Team

 Dana Gartlan, MS, CCC-SLP/L

-Dana has been a practicing speech and language pathologist for 7 years.
+Dana has over 10 years of experience as an Speech Language Pathologist in various clinics and settings.
 She completed her Bachelor’s Degree in Communicative Sciences and Disorders at Illinois State University in 2010 and went on to pursue her Master’s of Science at NYU in Communicative Sciences and Disorders in 2013.

 Dana is an ASHA and ISHA certified and Illinois State licensed Speech-Language Pathologist that works with both the pediatric and adult population.